Blackhawks GM resigns, team fined after sexual assault probe - KESQ

 AP Sports Writers

 CHICAGO (AP) — An independent review has found that the Chicago Blackhawks mishandled allegations that an assistant coach sexually assaulted a player during the team’s Stanley Cup run in 2010.
-Stan Bowman resigned as the Blackhawks’ general manager and president of hockey operations in the wake of the report by an outside law firm hired by the team.
+Stan Bowman resigned as the Blackhawks’ general manager and president of hockey operations in the wake of the report by a law firm hired by the team.
 The NHL fined the team $2 million for “the organization’s inadequate internal procedures and insufficient and untimely response.”
-The former video coach was alleged to have sexually assaulted two players with the Blackhawks, with the front office knowing and doing nothing.
-Team CEO Danny Wirtz called the report “both disturbing and difficult to read.”
+The former Blackhawks video coach was alleged to have sexually assaulted two players, with the front office knowing and doing nothing.
+Team CEO Danny Wirtz called the report “ disturbing and difficult to read.”
+Bowman also stepped down from his position as GM of the U.S. men’s hockey team at the Winter Olympics.